NeuroTechX/ntx_slack_archive/devices.md

  >when i use the openbci GUI, packets get dropped, but with my node connector inside thinker, packets never get dropped because it's on it's own process separate from analysis

+4/6/2017 5:43 PM

+ **aj** :

+ >it's like the most important thing for this serial connection so the nod works great for that